kolosovpetro/WebConfigTransformCore/README.md

 Inspired by https://github.com/erichexter/WebConfigTransformRunner.

-This is a commandline tool to run an ASP.Net web.config transformation.
+This is a cross-platform command line tool to run an ASP .NET Web.config transformation

 ## Supported .NET SDKs